erosmarcello/co2u/README.md

 - Personal health
 - Population density relative to cO2 output
 - Calculate approximate daily, weekly, monthly carbon output
-- As it scales, can calculate town / city output, then state, then country.
+- As it scales, can calculate town / city output, then state, then country

 **User Input Sequestered:**